 Do you have a strong support system?

-Wyner acknowledged that his entrepreneurial success couldn't have happened without the support of his family and friends.
+Even if you are starting your business by yourself, entrepreneurship is not a solo feat.
+Portesy said it helps to rely on friends, family, business partners, franchisors or other entrepreneurs for support.
+Wyner also acknowledged that his entrepreneurial success couldn't have happened without the support of his family and friends.

-"Surround yourself with savvy, educated people," he told Business News Daily.
+"Surround yourself with savvy, educated people," Wyner said.
 "I was very lucky to have some strong mentors in my corner.
 Having experienced, wise people there to guide and support you is critical."

-This is perhaps the most important question: Is there a good enough reason for you to stay or drop out?
+This is perhaps the most important question: Is there a good enough reason for you to stay in college, or for you to drop out?

 "Everyone should think critically about the value of investing four years and an incredible amount of money into a university education," Brown said.
 "Is there somewhere else where you can be learning faster, meeting more interesting people and working on projects you care about?
 Do you want to drop out because you have a burning need to create something and being in school blocks that, or are you dropping out because it seems cool and the Facebook guys did it?"